 Web Apps are designed for business applications that accept user input and store data in a database.
 They can be written in different programming languages (including Python, PHP, Node.js, Java, C#) and are accessed via a URL.
 Web Jobs are scripts or programs that run either periodically or at an event triggered by an HTTP request.
 API Apps provide a set of endpoints through which external clients can access your resources without needing to have an understanding of your underlying architecture.

-During this project you can learn a lot of skills by practicing them, such as:
+During this Live project, you can learn a lot of skills by practicing them, such as:

 • Azure virtual machine